 These are the recommended steps if you have recently had a wet floor slip and fall accident in a supermarket, store, or shopping mall.

-4. Get personal injury advice.
-Slip and fall lawyers understand public liability insurance claims and the steps to a successful outcome.
+- Seek personal injury advice.
+Slip and fall lawyers understand public liability insurance claims and what you must prove for a successful outcome.

 Time Limits for Lodging a Slip and Fall Claim